malliaris/SSNS/README.md

 With all tricky needs met, it was easy to put in the pieces in the areas where HTML/CSS/js excels, like UI, icons, etc.  The more or less finalized list of dependencies is [here](#external-libraries-dependencies).

+* Controlling execution is easy: Load the app and feel free to leave it dormant in a browser tab &mdash; any generated data just sits there.
+Close the tab/window any time to kill the app, even if it is running.

-that The core of the **SSNS** app is ~3000 lines of object-oriented JavaScript.
-The JavaScript language has evolved over many years as the programming language of the web.  an enormous number of tools are available to facilitate .
-WEB DEV TOOLS, JS CONSOLE you can always get a quick peek by viewing the source in your browser.
+* WEB DEV TOOLS, JS CONSOLE

+* you can always get a quick peek by viewing the source in your browser

 ## Input/Output